 Massage Therapy is a limited-entry program.
-Interested applicants must attend a mandatory massage therapy information session.
-The timeline for submitting program application materials for fall 2018 admission is April 1-June 24, 2018.
+Interested applicants must attend a mandatory massage therapy information meeting.
+The timeline for submitting program application materials for fall 2019 admission is April 1-June 24, 2019.
 Applicants will be accepted on a first-come, first-served basis once prerequisites are completed.
-It is recommended that students receive varicella-zoster, rubella, Hepatitis A, and Hepatitis B series immunizations prior to entering the program.
+It is recommended that students receive influenza, varicellazoster, rubella, Hepatitis A, and Hepatitis B series immunizations prior to entering the program.
 A tuberculin test, drug and alcohol test, and a criminal background check may be required for Cooperative Work Experience activities.
-Students are required to buy massage student liability insurance prior to enrolling in MT102 (approximately \$45).
 Students must attend a mandatory orientation prior to the beginning of fall term.